Jibincodes/Pizzeria_Project/README.md

 ![](images/final_domainmodel.png)

 ### Business Logic
-> 🚧: Describe the business logic for **at least one business service** in detail.
-If available, show the expected path and HTPP method.
-The remaining documentation of APIs shall be made available in the swagger endpoint.
-The default Swagger UI page is available at /swagger-ui.html.

 Based on the UC-4, there will be two offers and a standard offer.
 Given a location, a message is shown accordingly: